First-Year Rotations (PGY-2)

 Eye Plastics and Orbital Surgery

-Attendings: Suzanne Freitag, MD, Aaron Fay, MD, Francis Sutula, MD, and Michael Yoon, MD
+Attendings: Suzanne Freitag, MD, Aaron Fay, MD, Francis Sutula, MD, Michael Yoon, MD, and Daniel Lefebvre, MD

 The Eye Plastics rotation exposes the junior resident to the medical and surgical management of lid disease, facial fractures, lid and orbital tumors, lacrimal drainage problems, and cosmesis.
 The junior resident learns to manage patients with a variety of oculoplastics problems through work in the Eye Plastics Clinic.
 In addition, approximately 1.5 days per week are spent in the operating room where the resident participates in a diverse array of surgeries, which include blepharoplasties, ptosis repairs, excisional biopsies, orbitotomies, facial fracture repairs, and enucleations.
 The first-year resident takes a portion of home-call during this rotation with back-up supplied by the Eye Plastics fellow and attending.

-Attendings: Sherleen Chen, MD, Matthew Gardner, MD, Carolyn E. Kloek, MD, Scott Greenstein, MD, Stacey Brauner, MD, Sheila Borboli-Gerogiannis, MD, and Kenneth Chang, MD
+Attendings: Sherleen Chen, MD, Matthew Gardner, MD, Carolyn E. Kloek, MD, Scott Greenstein, MD, Stacey Brauner, MD, Sheila Borboli-Gerogiannis, MD, Kenneth Chang, MD, Katie Luo MD, PhD, and Han-Ying Peggy Chang, MD

 First-year residents learn the basics of ophthalmology by evaluating adult patients in the comprehensive clinics.
-Approximately one half to one full day per week is spent in the operating room.
+Approximately one full day per week is spent in the operating room.

-Attendings: Louis Pasquale, MD, PhD, Teresa C. Chen, MD, Douglas Rhee, MD, Lucy Shen, MD, Stacey Brauner, MD, and Angela Turalba, MD
+Attendings: Louis Pasquale, MD, PhD, Teresa C. Chen, MD, Lucy Shen, MD, Stacey Brauner, MD, Angela Turalba, MD, Brian Song, MD, and Iryna Falkenstein, MD

 Cornea and Refractive Surgery